Small breed

 Many are close to adult size by 10-12 months, then continue settling into adult muscle and coat condition.

-The breed is associated with pancreatitis and lipid issues, so rich scraps and high-fat rewards can be risky.
+The breed is associated with pancreatitis and lipid issues, so rich scraps, fatty meats, cheese-heavy treats, and high-fat rewards can be a poor fit unless your vet specifically approves them.

 Most do well with daily walks, play, and training.
 Activity keeps the small sturdy frame lean.

-Track ribs, waist, stool, vomiting, appetite, treat fat, urination, water intake, coat, skin, and dental comfort.
+Track ribs, waist, stool, vomiting, appetite, treat fat, urination, water intake, coat, skin, eyes, grooming, dental comfort, activity, and any bloodwork or urinary notes from your vet.

-Call your vet for vomiting, belly pain, appetite loss, straining to urinate, rapid gain, weight loss, or repeated digestive upset.
+Call your vet for vomiting, belly pain, appetite loss, straining to urinate, blood in urine, inability to urinate, rapid gain, weight loss, repeated digestive upset, or sudden activity changes.

 Estimates only.
 Not veterinary advice.